camfort/fortran-src/joss/paper.md

 A challenge in writing language tools for Fortran is its long history.
-There have been several major language standards (FORTRAN I-IV, FORTRAN 66 and 77, Fortran 90, 95, 2003, 2008, etc.) or _restandardisations_.
-Newer standards often deprecate features which are known to be a ready source of errors, or were difficult to specify or understand.
+There have been several major language standards (FORTRAN I-IV, FORTRAN 66 and 77, Fortran 90, 95, 2003, 2008, etc.).
+Newer standards often deprecate features which are known to be a ready source of errors, or difficult to specify or understand.
 However, compilers often support an amalgam of features across standards (@urmaetal2014).
-This enables developers to keep using deprecated features, or mix language standards.
-This complicates the task of developing new tools for manipulating Fortran source code; one must tame the weight of decades of language evolution.
+This enables developers to keep using deprecated features and mix language standards.
+This complicates the development of new tools for manipulating Fortran source code; one must tame the weight of decades of language evolution.

-This package, fortran-src, provides an open-source unified core for statically analysing Fortran code across language standards, with a focus on legacy code over cutting-edge modern Fortran.
+Our package, fortran-src, provides an open-source unified core for statically analysing Fortran code across language standards, with a focus on legacy code over cutting-edge modern Fortran.
 It is both a standalone tool and a library, providing